If satisfied employees are the glue that binds the company, employee surveys are an essential ingredient for that bond.

 Why You Need An Employee Engagement Survey

-A shocking 80% of employees said in a study that they would work longer hours for a more empathetic employer.
-If your employees are rushing to go home or seem disengaged, this employee survey may just be the fix.
+- A shocking 80% of employees said in a study that they would work longer hours for a more empathetic employer.
+Regular engagement surveys enable managers to form a stronger emotional connection with their employees.